Can I work and get Ontario Works?

 Help with costs related to work

-• tools, equipment, and clothing for work
+• tools, equipment, and clothing

-Benefits after you stop getting money from OW
+Benefits after you stop getting OW

 If you stop getting money from OW because of the amount of money you earn from work, you might be able to get the Extended Health Benefit (EHB).